JudeSafo/All_Language_Model/README.md

 # Getting Started

-We'll first start off with how to process and load data into the language model, then serving and training.
+After installation we'll start off with process and load data into the language model, then serving and training.
 The webapp is provided as is.

 ## Requirements
 - macosx